NewBediver/NewBediver/README.md

 I'm a fifth-year student at [Komsomolsk-on-Amur State University (KnASU)][university].
 Department of Computer Technologies.
 Major: Information Security of Automated Systems.

+At present I'm working as a Software Engineer at [MyTona][mytona].
+We are making mobile games and my position is C++ Game Programmer.

 I consider myself as a smart worker and determined team player.
 My specialty is not closely related to software creation, but in my spare time I like to program.
 I love C++, C# and a little assembler 🤣.
 I am familiar with Web development (ASP.Net Core) and Desktop development (Qt Framework).
 I am currently working on [FarLight game engine][farlight].

 - 🔭 I’m currently studing at [University][university]!
 - 🎓 Together with a teacher, we developed an [educational website][educationctf]
 - 🌱 I’m currently passionate about game engine programming, algorithms and mathematics. 😃
-- 🥅 2020 Goals: Contribute more to my game engine [FarLight][farlight]
+- 🥅 2021 Goals: Contribute more to my game engine [FarLight][farlight] and graduate from the University.
 - ⚡ Fun fact: I love to play guitar 🎸

 ### Connect with me: